 The National Relay Service App

 The National Relay Service provides vital methods of telephone communication for deaf, hearing impaired, or speech impaired Australians.
 The app provides four calling options for users: internet relay to type and read the conversation, Speak and Listen, video relay to facilitate the use of Auslan, and captioned relay.
 The service provided is free, but users may be charged by their internet providers for the use of broadband data.
 The NRS app is available in Google Play and in the App Store.

 The Royal Institute for Deaf and Blind Children has developed a helpful app aimed at teaching common Auslan signs to children and adults.
 The app features 150 common signs, the Auslan alphabet, and numbers 0 to 10.
 Each entry is paired with a photo of the hand shape as well as a video demonstrating how to use the sign making it easy and fun to learn to communicate with Auslan.

 HelpTalk allows people who are unable to communicate fluently to create sets of icons that represent their needs and feelings.
-Users often find this system helpful in communicating with health professionals, carers, and family members as they can customise the actions and feelings to best suit them.
+Users often find this system helpful in communicating with health professionals, carers, and family members as they can personalise the actions and feelings to best suit them.
 The app also has a ‘talk’ interface where they can type in anything they’d like that isn’t represented by the icons.
 For users with low dexterity, there are large yes and no buttons for accessibility.